Overview

 Citation: 110 C.F.R. § 810

-Contact UCSF’s Export Control Officer for a review to see if a license or documented license exception is required for your specific use.
+Contact UCSF’s Export Control Officer external site (opens in a new window) for a review to see if a license or documented license exception is required for your specific use.

 Not for most university research activities, as UCSF only performs “Fundamental Research”, or research, the results of which are published, intended to be published or information made available in the public domain.
 However, researchers may receive or purchase restricted materials for use during the performance of their research.
 Researchers may also enter into Non-Disclosure Agreements that involve the exchange of controlled materials.
 Some foreign nationals may require a license to access and/or use these materials.

-If you are unsure whether you may be receiving and/or purchasing controlled materials for access or use by a foreign national, reach out to [email protected] for a determination.
+If you are unsure whether you may be receiving and/or purchasing controlled materials for access or use by a foreign national, reach out to exportcontrol@ucsf.edu external site (opens in a new window) for a determination.

 You can help promote a fundamental research environment by not entering into written or verbal agreements that restrict publication or the participation of foreign nationals.